amora197/cnvkit/docs/source/index.rst

 --------------------------------------------

 .. note::
-   It is recommended to duplicate the **cnvkit-analysis** notebook and then renaming the copy before doing any edits to the notebook.
+   It is recommended to duplicate the **cnvkit-analysis.ipynb** notebook and then renaming the copy before doing any edits to the notebook.

 Click on **cnvkit-analysis.ipynb** and a new tab will open the notebook.